QuakedK/Oneclick/Unsupported Features.md

 Oneclick natively disables UAC/User Account Control, which can easily be re-enabled.
 However the [Appinfo Service](https://github.com/QuakedK/Scripting-Station/blob/main/System%20Docs/Services.md#application-information-service) must be re-enabled before doing so!
 Learn to revert UAC and Appinfo at [Appinfo BUG](https://github.com/QuakedK/Oneclick/blob/main/Help/Oneclick%20Fixes.md#14-the-service-cannot-be-started-either-because-it-is-disabled-or-because-it-has-no-enabled-devices-associated-with-it).
 ___

 # (Rockstar Games Launcher)

-The Rockstar Games Launcher breaks, but can be easily fixed by re-enabling the service.
+The Rockstar Games Launcher breaks, however **may** be fixed by re-enabling the service and Wi-Fi.
+Learn more at [Rockstar Fix](https://github.com/QuakedK/Oneclick/blob/main/Help/Oneclick%20Fixes.md#4-rockstar-games-laucnher)!

-Open CMD and paste sc config "Rockstar Service" start=demand then restart.

-If that doesn't work and you're on enternet please run the [Wifi Fixer](https://github.com/QuakedK/Downloads/blob/main/Wifi%20Fixer%20V3.0.bat) as admin!

 ___

 # (Razer Apps)

-Razor apps have been reported to break and not work like razer synapse.
+Example: Razer Synapse, Razer Chroma, Razer Axon and Razer Cortex.

+Oneclick natively disables razor services, which can be re-enabled however are still reportedly broken.
 ___

+# (Logitech GHUB)

+Oneclick natively disables Logitech services, which can be easily be at re-enabled [Revert Logitech Services](https://github.com/QuakedK/Oneclick/blob/main/Help/Oneclick%20Fixes.md#14-logitech-ghub)!
+___

 # (Opera Browser/Possible Obscure Browsers)

-The Opera browser appears to break, my assumption would be a tied driver or service being disabled causes the issue.
+The Opera browser and possiblely Obscure Browsers appear to break, my assumption would be a tied driver or service being disabled causes the issue.
-Whatever Opera relys on might be dumb, as almost any other browser works fine!
+Whatever Opera or other Obscure Browsers rely on might be dumb, as almost any other mainstream browser works fine!
+___

+# (Spotify)

+Spotify **may or may not break**, as I'm still unsure of what exactly breaks spotify for some users but they report songs being greyed out.
+I'd recommend using the Website version of spotify not the Microsoft store version, as that may be the reported problem.
+[Spotify Website Ver](https://www.spotify.com/de-en/download/windows/) before doing Oneclick.
+___

+# (Task Scheduler)

+Can easily be reverted at [Task Destroyer Revert](https://github.com/QuakedK/Oneclick/blob/main/Help/Oneclick%20Revert.md#5-task-destroyer--task-scheduler).
+___

+# (Windows Updates)

+Unlike what the majority of people think, Windows Updates are not actually needed.
+But can easily be reverted at [Update Disabler Revert](https://github.com/QuakedK/Oneclick/blob/main/Help/Oneclick%20Revert.md#4-update-disabler)!
 ___

 # (Snipping Tool)